 Culture fanatics will instead want to spend more time in Corte, an inland city with a mixture of people from all the nationalities of Corsica's rich and diverse history.
 Above all, you'll want to eat in Corte, especially if you've come outside the high season when the wild game shows up on the table.

 Folks who like the sea will appreciate the Riviera-like Calvi for its seaside, if not its citadel.
-If you're going on to Sardinia, just 14 kilometers away, you might head over to Bonifacio, with its spectacularly situated fortress.
+If you're going on to Sardinia, about nine miles away, you might head over to Bonifacio, with its spectacularly situated fortress.

 Transportation: Getting There and Around

 When visiting Corsica, you'll either come by air or ferry, unless you're lucky enough to own your own boat.
 International airports in Corsica are found near Ajaccio and Bastia, while smaller ones exist near Calvi, Figari, and Propriano.

-Ferry ports are shown in light blue on the map above, and the major ferry companies serving Corsica are SNCM, which leaves from Marseilles and Toulon to most ports in Corsica; Le Méridionale, which leaves from Porto Torres & Marseille; Moby Lines, which leaves from various Italian ports including Sardinia and Ebla; and Corsica Ferries, which leaves from Savona and Livorno, Italy.
+The major ferry companies serving Corsica are SNCM, which leaves from Marseilles and Toulon to most ports in Corsica; Le Méridionale, which leaves from Porto Torres and Marseille; Moby Lines, which leaves from various Italian ports including Sardinia and Ebla; and Corsica Ferries, which leaves from Savona and Livorno, Italy.

-You can also cross Corsica on foot if you like.
-In addition to the 100-mile-long GR20 long-distance trail in red on the map above, there are many shorter trails in Corsica to trek on.
+You can also cross Corsica.
+In addition to the 100-mile-long GR20 long-distance trail, there are many shorter trails in Corsica to trek on.
 Warning: The trail takes nearly 100 hours to complete, but there are villages and refuges at decent intervals along the way.

 Finally, renting a car and driving around the island is the fastest and most independent means of transport on the island.
 Below you'll find the distance and travel time between the popular cities listed above:

-- Bastia - Ajaccio: 153 km, around two hours driving time
+- Bastia to Ajaccio: 95 miles, around two hours driving time

-- Bastia - Bonifacio: 171 km, two and a half hours
+- Bastia to Bonifacio: 106 miles, two and a half hours

-- Bastia - Calvi: 92 km, less than two hours
+- Bastia to Calvi: 57 miles, less than two hours

 - Bastia to Corte: 43 miles, one hour